mini-configs/macos-install-vagrant-virtualbox/README.md

-# macos-install-vagrant-virtualbox
+### MacOs instal Vagrant & VirtualBox
-How install Vagrant and Virtual box using brew
+How install Vagrant and Virtual box using brew.

-### Install Vagrant
-Vagrant uses Virtualbox to manage the virtual dependencies
+Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

 **1) Update Brew**
 ``` console